HHS to Give States More Flexibility to Set 'Essential Health Benefits'

-If a state selects a plan that does not cover all 10 categories of care, the state will have the option to examine other benchmark insurance plans to determine the type of benefits that must be added to its essential health benefits package.
+If a state selects a plan that does not cover all 10 categories of care, the state will have the option to examine other benchmark insurance plans, including the Federal Employee Health Benefits Plan, to determine the type of benefits that must be included to its essential health benefits package.

-The bulletin leaves unanswered the question of affordability in the states.
+The bulletin released on Dec.
+16, 2012, leaves unanswered the question of affordability in the states.
 HHS will likely continue to work to develop a rule that balances state-selected and reasonably comprehensive benefits with affordability for employers and individuals.

 Hedley Lawson, Contributing Editor